diofant/diofant/docs/tutorial/gotchas.rst

     >>> a
     [22/7]

-    The other solution is to put quotes around the expression and run it through S() (i.e., sympify it):
+    The other solution is using the Rational class:

     >>> Rational(22, 7)
     22/7